m1820/atd/README.md

 # Ansible Tower Demos Using Vagrant For Mac OS
 Created by Christian Trujillo
-Big shutout to Jerry @Corumj !! who collaborated with me on this project
+Thank you Jerry @Corumj for your help with this!!

-This project was created to generate a portable, repeatable, Ansible Tower demo environment that can also be permanent.
+This project was created to generate a stable, portable, and permanent, Ansible Tower lab environment.
-There will be a base lab install that can stay permanent so your configurations can be saved everytime you want to use it.
+The idea is to have a lab environment that can stay permanent so your configurations can be saved everytime you want to use it.

-The demos will provide a way to create, recreate and destroy only the demo portion without hurgint the base lab environment.
+The demos will provide a way to create, recreate and destroy only the demo portion without hurting the base environment.

 ++++++++++++++++++++++++++++++++
 <b>STILL UNDER DEVELOPMENT </b>